 Yes!
 Generally, it’s recommended that babies and toddlers avoid having whole nuts as they can be a choking hazard.
 However, because the almonds are finely ground into flour, it’s the perfect way to serve nuts and get some healthy fats into little ones.

 If serving these chicken fingers to babies, I recommend making the breading mixture, leaving out the salt and breading theirs first to limit sodium intake.
-Then, if the rest of the family wants a bit more flavour, you can always add a bit of salt to the mixture afterwards and bread the rest.
+Then, if the rest of the family wants a bit more flavor, you can always add a bit of salt to the mixture afterwards and bread the rest.

 Recipe Variations

-- Mini Chicken Avocado Quesadillas
+- Mini Chicken Quesadillas

 - Pesto Chicken Stuffed Spaghetti Squash